The Pinball Arcade: Kickstarter

 FarSight Studios launched a Kickstarter project in order to cover the cost to acquire the necessary licenses to publish Bally/Midway's Twilight Zone table.
 FarSight Studios pledged to also digitize Williams' Star Trek: The Next Generation table if the Twilight Zone project reached double its $55,000 goal ($110,000).
 Funding of the Twilight Zone was successful.
 A total of $77,499 was raised to fund licensing for Twilight Zone.
 FarSight Studios President Jay Obernolte signed the license agreement for Twilight Zone on June 8, 2012.
 Surplus funds, after deductions from unfulfilled pledges and processing fees, were applied to a new Kickstarter project for Star Trek: The Next Generation that was launched August 17, 2012.
 This project was also successfully funded.

 On June 21, 2013, FarSight Studios issued a Kickstarter to digitize Terminator 2: Judgment Day.
 It successfully surpassed the $59,000 goal with $62,360 raised.
 A similar Kickstarter campaign was utilized to digitize The Addams Family for release in February 2015.
 The $97,640 goal was reached on October 7, 2014, with $17,636 in excess funds being designated towards acquiring their next big-license table.

 On December 25, 2015, FarSight Studios announced on Facebook that the next Kickstarter would be for Bally's Doctor Who.
 The goal of $54,364 was reached on February 13, 2016, with $16,566 in excess.

-FarSight's most recent Kickstarter project launched on May 2, 2016 with plans to digitize Stern's AC/DC pinball table for Stern Pinball Arcade; the announced funding goal was $108,435.
+FarSight's most recent Kickstarter project launched on May 2, 2016, with plans to digitize Stern's AC/DC pinball table for Stern Pinball Arcade; the announced funding goal was $108,435.
 Due to a new partnership as a response of the positive reception, this Kickstarter was canceled as the intended funding was no longer necessary.
 However, as of July 1, 2019, the license has expired and the table is no longer available for purchase.

 Legal alterations

 For some legal and licensing reasons, certain tables had to be modified.
 Some examples include alterations to key table art assets, removal of certain code, and omissions of some music.
 This also went as far as radical redesigning.
-Some examples include the removal of Christopher Lloyd's likeness in The Addams Family, the omission of SEGA and Data East logos and references on 1990s Stern tables, and the conversion of World Cup Soccer to World Champion Soccer and the removal of all references to the World Cup USA94 brand.
+Some examples include the removal of Christopher Lloyd's likeness in The Addams Family, the omission of SEGA and Data East logos and references on 1990s Stern tables, and the conversion of World Cup Soccer to World Champion Soccer and the removal of all references to the World Cup USA 94 brand.